Second Spanish Armada: Execution

 The weather finally relented on the morning of 24 October permitting the Armada, numbering eighty-one ships, to depart the harbour of Lisbon.
 The fleet along with the army set sail from Lisbon on 25 October, heading towards La Coruña and sailed in safety as far as Viana do Castelo where they had to anchor and wait for a wind.
-When the wind came they neared Cape Finisterre, the land's end at the north-west of the Spanish peninsula.
+When the wind came, they neared Cape Finisterre, the land's end at the north-west of the Spanish peninsula.
 It was to be their furthest point and almost immediately they encountered an unexpected storm.
 The rest of the ships that succeeded in weathering the Cape were scattered into the ports of the Bay of Biscay, many battered beyond repair.
 The whole Spanish force had ceased to exist as an effective fighting fleet.
 Forty battered vessels managed to turn back and enter the port of Ferrol, including the Adelantado in the flagship San Pablo.

-By 1 November what remained of the fleet had returned and the cost was counted.
-The Adelantado informed the court of the disaster much to Philip's sadness.
+By 1 November, what remained of the fleet had returned and the cost was counted.
+The Adelantado informed the court of the disaster, much to Philip's sadness.

-Meanwhile, reports of the Armada having sailed began to filter in England but also that a rumour from Ireland that one thousand five hundred Spanish had landed, with the whole island in revolt.
-Charles Howard sent out a powerful fleet which included thirteen galleons, to find the dismembered remainders of the armada but found only floating wreckage and bodies.
-A Spanish flyboat however was captured along with 200 of her crew and from this the knowledge and extent of the armada was then discovered.
+Meanwhile, reports of the Armada having sailed began to filter in England, but also that a rumour from Ireland was that one thousand five hundred Spanish had landed, with the whole island in revolt.
+Charles Howard sent out a powerful fleet which included thirteen galleons, to find the dismembered remainders of the Armada but found only floating wreckage and bodies.
+A Spanish flyboat, however, was captured along with 200 of her crew and from this the knowledge and extent of the Armada was then discovered.

 None of the Spanish ships ever made it to the English Channel and as a result Brest, Ireland and England had been spared a major assault.